-Computers are found in every aspect of the modern world.
-Students who major or minor in computer science within a traditional liberal arts program come to understand the role computers play and can go on to find positions in most work environments.
-Lafayette computer science alumni have the skill set to work in this new world and have been shown to be highly valued by many organizations.
-As such, our graduates go on to positions with both corporate and academic leaders around the globe.
+Students who major or minor in computer science within a traditional liberal arts program come to understand the role computers play in our modern world and can go on to find positions in most work environments.
+Lafayette computer science alumni go on to positions with both corporate and academic leaders around the globe.

 Most people avoid risk.
 Ryan Benjamin ’10 embraces it for Moody’s Analytics, aiding global risk management companies through research, software, and advisory services.
 “As a financial engineer, I walk clients through using software,” he says.
 “I also help create solutions for clients that have unique workflows.”